 Chronic pain is a signal of some underlying problem, like a injury that has failed to heal, autoimmune condition, vitamin deficiency, gut dysbiosis, mechanical wear and tear, nerve damage, there are so many possible reasons.
 When using herbs to go after chronic pain, which can be due to many possible causes, it can be helpful to focus less on the specific diagnosis, and more the type of pain.
 Is it in the muscles, the nerves, or inflammatory?
-Then matching with these types of pain are herbal actions; antispasmodic, nervine, and anti-inflammatory.
+Then matching with these types of pain are herbal actions; antispasmodic, nervine, and anti-inflammatory/ alterative.
 This is a simple way to approach the situation.
 However, it is also important to learn the specific indications of each herb and also their energetics.
 Each herb often has certain affinities for particular tissues or organs in terms of its medicinal effect.
 There are also the whole body tonic herbs or adaptogens which seem to affect many body systems at once, and are thought to regulate the HPA axis, amongst other functional properties.

-These herbs can help reduce inflammation without overly suppressing the immune system.
+These herbs can oftentimes help reduce inflammation without overly suppressing the immune system.
 A few of these herbs are adaptogens from TCM and Ayurveda, they are known as Qi or rasayana tonic herbs in these systems of medicine and have a range of uses beyond reducing inflammation.
 They often help calm the nervous system as well, for example, and can reduce fatigue as they help boost energy reserves.
 They may have a balancing role to play on the immune system.
 Another herbal derivative we might put here is CBD, but I have included cannabis in the anodyne section.

 Turmeric: General widely used Ayurvedic anti-inflammatory, appropriate for different types of inflammation.
 Applied especially in musculoskeletal conditions.